openiddict/openiddict-documentation/guides/contributing-a-new-web-provider.md

   - Unlike the ASP.NET Core OAuth 2.0 base handler used by the aspnet-contrib providers, **the OpenIddict client is a dual-protocol OAuth 2.0 + OpenID Connect stack**, which means it can support both protocols *while* enforcing all the security checks required by these protocols.

-  - While the aspnet-contrib providers only work on ASP.NET Core, **the OpenIddict providers can not only be used in ASP.NET Core and OWIN/ASP.NET 4.x applications, but also in Windows and Linux desktop applications** without requiring any platform-specific code.
+  - While the aspnet-contrib providers only work on ASP.NET Core, **the OpenIddict providers can not only be used in ASP.NET Core and OWIN/ASP.NET 4.x applications, but also in Android, iOS, Linux, macOS, Windows and Linux applications** without requiring any platform-specific code.

   - Unlike the aspnet-contrib providers, **the source code needed to materialize the OpenIddict Web providers is created dynamically** using
 [Roslyn Source Generators](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) and